 Kalø Castle Ruins

-As you travel the 1,5 km distance along the dam to Kalø Castle Ruins you are also travelling 700 years back in time.
-The castle was built in the Middle Ages and it is incredibly well preserved.
+The castle Kalø Slotsruin was built in the Middle Ages and it is incredibly well preserved.
+As you walk the 1,5 km distance along the dam to Kalø Castle Ruins you are also travelling 700 years back in time.

 The longest medieval road in Denmark

-Arriving at the end of the longest medieval road in Denmark, which was constructed at the same time as the castle, you can easily imagine the life that went on behind the castle walls.
+Arriving at the end of the longest medieval road in Denmark, which was constructed at the same time as the castle Kalø Slotsruin, you can easily imagine the life that went on behind the castle walls.
 King Erik Menved (1274-1319) had the castle built after he had defeated a Jutland peasants’ revolt in 1313.

 The power of the king